-Take a close look at the debt you already have — and your credit score.
+1. Take a close look at your debt (and credit score).

 A balance transfer credit card will benefit you most if you have high-interest debt and need time to pay it off.
 Before you get started, however, it makes sense to take a close look at all your debts to see how much you owe.